A History of Maine’s Motorcycle Helmet Laws

-- Operators and passengers of motorcycles are not required by law to wear eye protection.
+- Motorcycle drivers and passengers are not required by law to wear eye protection.

 Maine Motorcycle License Laws

-- You must be at least 16 years old to apply for a motorcycle instruction permit.
+- Under Maine law, you must be at least 16 years of age to apply for a motorcycle instruction permit.

-- Instruction permit applicants must pass a knowledge examination, a vision test and finish Maine’s motorcycle driver education program before receiving a valid motorcycle license.
+- Instruction permit applicants must pass a written test, a vision test and finish Maine’s basic rider course (using the Motorcycle Safety Foundation curriculum) before receiving a valid motorcycle license.